jshub/jshub.github.com/hPage/index.markdown

 The specification improves the accuracy of page views as a metric of engagement by recording the actual content that the user has seen, including AJAX content and dynamically served components of pages.
 The concept of hidden content allows authors to record content which is seen only after the page has loaded.

-hPage content is easily added to web pages and applications by simple modifications to existing HTML code and replaces similar declarations of data in !JavaScript code while retaining backwards compatibility.
+hPage content is easily added to web pages and applications by simple modifications to existing HTML code and replaces similar declarations of data in JavaScript code while retaining backwards compatibility.

 ## Scope ##
 The hPage specification provides a format for metadata about the page, including details of dynamic content that appears on the page.